Skip to content

 The Southeast Alberta Chamber of Commerce, along with the Alberta Chambers of Commerce, recommend that the Province of Alberta and the Government of Canada:

-4. Provide more easily accessible, publicly available and tailored education tools for the creation of risk management strategies through options such as toolkits, workshops, webinars and online sessions;
+6. Provide more easily accessible, publicly available and tailored education tools for the creation of risk management strategies through options such as workshops, webinars and online sessions.

-7. Provide better response time in assessments, claims and processing through service level agreements, ensuring adequate staffing levels and contracting third-party adjusters and verifiers to assist where needed;
+10. Provide better response time in assessments, claims and processing through service level agreements, ensuring adequate staffing levels and contracting third-party adjusters and verifiers where needed.

 Resources